loki9919/DocuBot/README.md

    pip install -r requirements.txt

-3. Obtain an API key from OpenAI and also for Llamaparser add it to the .env file in the project directory. commandline
+3. Obtain an API key from Llamaparser add it to the .env file in the project directory. commandline
     ```bash
     LLAMA_CLOUD_API_KEY=yout_secrit_api_key

 ## Usage
 -----
-To use the ALXGPT Chat App, follow these steps:
+To use the DocuBot Chat App, follow these steps:

 1. Ensure that you have installed the required dependencies and add your keys to .env file.